 - You decide to divorce

-- Your cat needs teeth removed (actually my cat)
+- Your cat needs teeth removed (looking at you, Giacomo)

-- You have a baby and that shit is expensive
+- You have a baby and your cash flow radically changes

 - Your mother passes away and you pay funeral expenses and travel to mourn her